ljkrajewski/textgen-code/tests/06-error_messages.md

-Certainly!
+## Error Messages
 Error messages play a crucial role in providing feedback to users and developers when something goes wrong.
 Here are three specific examples of error messages for error handling tests, along with sample code or instructions:

 1. **Example: Input Validation Error Message (Python)**

    - **Description**: Test a function that validates user input and returns an error message if the input is invalid.
+   - **Sample prompt**:
    - **Test Code (Python)**:

    ```python